How to Deal with Spam

 Don’t give your email address to the wrong person

-Many companies share their email lists with others or even sell the list of their customer’s email addresses.
-Reputable companies do not, so keep shopping at Amazon and the like, but be careful when dealing with a company you’ve never dealt with before.
+Many companies share their email lists with others or even sell the list of their customers’ email addresses.
+Reputable companies do not, so you can keep shopping at Amazon and the like, but be careful when dealing with a company you’ve never dealt with before.

 Don’t post your email address publicly

-If your email address is visible on a webpage anyone can get to, then “anyone” includes spammers.
-They have been known to harvest email addresses from webpages on the assumption they are more likely to be real, active email addresses than simply guessing randomly (which they also do).
+If your email address is visible on a public webpage, then spammers likely have it.
+They have been known to harvest email addresses from webpages because they’re more likely to be real, active email addresses than ones they just make up.

-A good example that you can easily avoid is to note your email address within a comment you post on sites like Ask Leo!.
-While I will proactively remove those email addresses, not all sites do.
-The more you do so, the more likely spammers are to find your email address repeatedly and send even more spam your way.
+A good example that you can easily avoid is noting your email address within a comment you post on sites like Ask Leo!.
+While I proactively remove those email addresses, not all sites do.
+The more you do so, the more likely spammers are to find your email address and send even more spam your way.

 Trim email before you forward